yun-liu/LIID/README.md

 ### Acknowledgment

 This code is based on IBM CPLEX.
-Thanks for IBM CPLEX academic version.
+Thanks for the IBM CPLEX academic version.